JAlbertCode/prompt-marketplace/README.md

 10. ~~"Flow not found" error when clicking on flows from home page~~ (Fixed May 2025)

 ## Latest Updates

+### Credit System Improvements (May 2025)
+- Reduced platform fee from 20% to 10% for prompt runs and flow unlocks
+- Added transparent cost breakdown in prompt creation UI
+- Improved clarity on how credits are calculated and distributed
+- Created separate creator fee field distinct from total prompt cost
+- Added real-time cost calculation based on selected model and creator fee
+- Ensured users cannot set costs below the baseline system cost
+- Updated all related documentation to reflect the new fee structure

 ### Navigation & Interface Updates (May 2025)
 - Consolidated favorites functionality to use the same UI/logic throughout the application